kdavies4/ModelicaRes/doc/index.rst

      :scale: 50 %

   The following chapters describe the components of ModelicaRes.
-For an introduction see :mod:`loadres`, which loads data files and provides a Python_ interpreter to help analyze them.
+For an introduction, please see :mod:`loadres`, which loads data files and provides a Python_ interpreter to help analyze them.

   The top-level module, :mod:`modelicares`, provides direct access to the most important classes and functions.
 Others must be accessed through their